HDDisBetterThanSSD/runahead-prefetch/README.md

    - br_predictor_config.btb_config.sets: number of sets used in the BTB cache. one way each allowed only.
    - br_predictor_config.btb_config.addr_bits: size of addresses in bits. to ensure unique tags within the appropriate size constraints.
   - br_predictor_config.call_stack_config.size: number of entries available in the call stack.
 Call Stack only used when TWO-LEVEL branch predictor enabled.

+There are more options listed in the Config.cpp source file, but these options either are necessary for Runahead Prefetch simulation, or are not entirely defined or implemented, but may be useful for future implementations.